 As we all know, the past few years have seen attacks taking place in popular tourism destinations.
 Ahead of the summer holiday season, the following video released by Counter Terrorism Police UK gives advice about what to do in the event of a terror attack occurring while abroad.

 Police advice in the event of a firearms or weapons attack is that people should Run, Hide, Tell.

 Wherever possible Run to a place of safety.
-If there’s nowhere to go, then Hide.
-Finally, and only when it is safe to do so, Tell the police by calling 999.
+If there’s nowhere to go, then Hide, and only when it is safe to do so.

 All situations are different and we recognise that people’s ability to Run, Hide, Tell will vary for reasons such as age, fitness and capability.

 When running is not an option, people should make every effort to move away from the area as quickly as they can.
 The RHT guidance highlights the importance of people caught up in such a scenario assisting those around them who may need help.

 Should an attack take place in a workplace, companies also have a duty of care to make provision to facilitate the evacuation of disabled employees , and should have a bespoke plan in place in the event of an emergency situation.